-Nonetheless, this work has laid the groundwork for future extensions to more complex data scenarios.
+While only applied in standard data contexts in this work, SNPSE offers potential for mitigating prior-data mismatch and improving performance under broad or mildly misspecified priors.
+In contrast to inference-time guidance methods such as~\cite{chang_inference-time_nodate} (cf.~section~\ref{sect:priorguide}), which adjust a pre-trained prior model only at sampling time, SNPSE integrates this adaptation directly into training.
 The adaptive sampling inherent to sequential NPSE helps refine the exploration to regions most relevant to the observed data, offering a pathway to addressing scenarios where a broad initial prior might be ``misspecified'' for the specific observation.
-In tandem with Geffner et.~al's~\cite{geffner2023compositionalscoremodelingsimulationbased}, which performs single-shot inference-time correction, SNPSE emphasizes iterative posterior learning.
-Additionally, SNPSE integrates the ideas of PriorGuide~\cite{chang_inference-time_nodate}, a method specifically developed to resolve model misspecification issues.
-These distinct but related ideas suggest promise for future adaptations of SNPSE to misspecified data scenarios.

-In summary, SNPSE and TSNPSE provide flexible diffusion-based alternatives to flow-based estimators for likelihood-free inference.
-They excel in standard, well-structured likelihood-free settings and offer a principled way to infer posteriors and likelihoods via sequential refinement.
-However, they do not directly tackle challenges posed by model misspecification, missing or irregular data, or unstructured outputs—limitations that motivate the more general frameworks considered later in this paper.